arju10/inventory-management-system/README.md

 TO Start this project

-- Clone the project / Download the Project as Zip => Upzip
+- Clone the project / Download the Project as Zip => Unzip
 - npm install
 - npm run dev